-- 1. Preparing updates to the draft document to reflect the impact of new laws and changes in disposal capacity. - 2.
-Updates will include a revised list of potential sites for conversion technology facilities.
+- 1. Updated the draft document to reflect the impact of new laws and changes in disposal capacity.
+Currently preparing the Draft EIR for the revised Siting Element. - 2.
+Potential sites for conversion technology facilities will be included in the revised Siting Element.